Arinpe/Bootstrap/README.md

 # Bootstrap!

-This project is a part from Microverse program, designed to learn how to use position things were we exactly want them.
-Made with HTML/CSS by  Adetola Adesuyi
+This is one of Microverse project, designed to learn how to use positioning well.
+The project is built with HTML/CSS by  Adetola Adesuyi

 ![screenshot](assets/img/screenshot.png)